connorcrowe/to-lulc-aiml/README.md

 An iterative approach was taken, gradually improving the quality of the training data, data augmentation, model, and prediction.

+The training data was labelled manually, with more data being annotated and added to the training set by the third model.
+This approach allowed for familiarity with the annotation process, but has drawbacks (human error, less data since it is time-consuming).

 ## Tools & Tech & Skills
 - QGIS, Digitization, Aerial Imagery via WMS, Geospatial Data Manipulation
 - Convolutional Neural Networks (CNNs), U-Net Architectures, Python, Data Augmentation, TensorFlow